There has been a rapid increase in Ketamine use across Wirral over the last 5 years.

 Addiction: By using ketamine regularly, the body can get used to it, and then more is needed to feel the same way.
 This can lead to becoming addicted, where young people can’t stop using it even if they want to.

 Problems with the Bladder: Extended use of ketamine can damage the bladder, causing frequent and painful urination.
-This can even cause lasting damage to the bladder.
+This can cause lasting damage to the bladder.

 Breathing Issues: Taking a lot of ketamine can slow down breathing, which can be really dangerous, especially if using other drugs at the same time.